weaveworks/weave/site/features.md

 ###<a name="multi-hop-routing"></a>Multi-Hop Routing

 A network of containers across more than two hosts can be established even when there is only partial connectivity between the hosts.
-Weave routes traffic between containers as long as there is at least one *path* of connected hosts between them.
+Weave Net routes traffic between containers as long as there is at least one *path* of connected hosts between them.